 - Grades will be determined through a series of classroom assessments/activities vs. homework assignments (homework will still be assigned, corrected, discussed, and returned, but it will not account for a portion of the child's academic grade) - Grades will not be averaged.
 Students will earn grades based upon their most recent and prevalent demonstrations of knowledge/skill within each standard.
 For example, if a child begins a quarter with scores of 1, 2, 2, 1 within a specific skill area and ends the quarter with scores of 3, 4, 3, 3, it is apparent that growth has occurred and that their current level of performance is now at a 3 or higher.
 In other words, students will not be penalized for not knowing the content at the beginning of instruction.
-Furthermore, they will be rewarded for demonstrating authentic learning over the course of a grading period which research shows improves engagement and motivation. - Missing work must be completed.
+Furthermore, they will be rewarded for demonstrating authentic learning over the course of a grading period which research shows improves engagement and motivation. - · Missing work must be completed.
 Scores of "0" are not an option and all work assigned has educational value.
-Students that have missing work will be placed on the ICU list and held from afterschool activities including sports, lunch, in order to complete these tasks. - Late/missing work will be accepted for full credit up until a week prior to the last day of the semester. - We understand that learning is not a race.
-Students will be given 10 school days after the original assessment score has been returned to the student to retake a form of the summative assessment.
-A student wanting to retake a summative assessment must meet with the teacher to inform them of their intent to retake as well as complete the, "Springfield High School Reassessment Form."
-Ultimately the ability to retake an assessment will be at the discretion of the classroom teacher. - Extra credit will not be offered to students as a "replacement option" for missing, late, or poorly completed assignments.
+Students that have missing work will be placed on the ICU list and held from after school activities including sports, lunch, in order to complete these tasks. - We understand that learning is not a race.
+Students will be given 5 school days after the original assessment score has been returned to the student to retake a form of the summative assessment.
+A student wanting to retake a summative assessment must meet with the teacher to inform them of their intent to retake as well as complete the, "Springfield High School

+Reassessment Form."
+Ultimately the ability to retake an assessment will be at the discretion of the classroom teacher.

+- Extra credit will not be offered to students as a "replacement option" for missing, late, or poorly completed assignments.
 By allowing full credit for retakes/do-overs, the need for extra credit is thereby eliminated. - Extension exercises may be offered to students (at the teacher's discretion) that have completed all work on time and at a level of 3 or higher.